 Understand new PBI – PO explains about newly added product backlog item and team ask questions if they need more clarification.

 Estimation – Estimating PBIs based on team consensus so product owner can forecast.
-You like to size PBI by using relative estimation or can go for absolute number using bottom-up estimation or 3 points estimation.
+You like to size PBI by using relative estimation or can go for the absolute number using bottom-up estimation or 3 points estimation.

 Ordering PBIs – Product owner orders PBIs with consultation with a development team.
 The team helps PO to understand technical dependency of PBI and PO usages some prioritization techniques such as MOSCOW and KANO model etc.